 - Press the “windows” key and then press “R.” A small window will appear where you can type “CMD.”

 - The command prompt window will open, type in “DISM.exe /Online /Cleanup-image /Restorehealth” and then press “enter.”

 - DISM utility will start scanning and fixing any errors.
 Once completed, restart your PC.
 Open the Task Manager to see if the error persists.

-Fixing the high CPU usage of Windows Modules Installer Worker should be done at the very first sight of it.
+It should fix the high CPU usage of Windows Modules Installer Worker at its very first sight.
 Leaving it unattended could lead to more problems in the future.
 One of those problems would include getting a busted CPU since it uses almost 100% of its capacity every time you use your computer.